 '''

-SessionManager_ptr
+TxSessionAssociation(

-session_mgr,
+SessionManager_ptr session_mgr,

 CosPersistentState::AccessMode access_mode,

 CosTransactions::Coordinator_ptr tx_coordinator

 ) throw (CORBA::SystemException);

-~TxSessionAssociation()
+-TxSessionAssociation()

 throw(CORBA::SystemException);

 // ...

 };

 The first constructor supplies only the session manager and access mode.
+This

-This constructor uses the default coordinator object that is associated with
+constructor uses the default coordinator object that is associated with the current

-the current transaction (CosTransactions::Current).
-The second
+transaction (CosTransactions::Current).
+The second constructor lets you

-constructor lets you explicitly specify a coordinator; or to specify no
+avalicitly specify a coordinator of to specify no coordinator by supplying

+'''
-coordinator by supplying nil().
-If you specify nil(), the association uses

-the shared transaction that is associated with the shared read-only session;

-therefore, the access mode must be READ_ONLY.
+explicitly specify a coordinator; or to specify no coordinator by supplying nil().
+If you specify nil(), the association uses the shared transaction that is associated with the shared read-only session; therefore, the access mode must be READ ONLY.

-A new association is initially in an active state-that is, it allows

-transactions to use the session to access storage objects.
-You can change

-the association's state by calling suspend() or end() operations on it (see
+A new association is initially in an active state-that is, it allows transactions to use the session to access storage objects.
+You can change the association's state by calling suspend() or end() operations on it (see page 567).

-page 575).

 Association object operations

 An association object has several operations that are defined as follows:

-Example 79: Association object operations

-namespace IT_PSS {

-// ...

-class TxSessionAssociation{

-public:

-// ...

-TransactionalSession_ptr get_session_nc

-const throw();

-CosTransactions::Coordinator_ptr get_tx_coordinator_nc()

-const throw();

-void suspend()

-throw (CORBA::SystemException);

-'''